-Zimbabwe faces uncertain future after post-election unrest - France 24
+Zimbabwe opposition members in court after post-election unrest - France 24

-Zimbabwe faces uncertain future after post-election unrest
+Zimbabwe opposition members in court after post-election unrest

 Latest update : 2018-08-05

-Members of Zimbabwe's defeated opposition party appeared in court Saturday on violence charges, a day after President Emmerson Mnangagwa was declared winner of the country's first elections following the downfall of Robert Mugabe.
+Members of Zimbabwe's defeated opposition party appeared in court Saturday on violence charges, two days after President Emmerson Mnangagwa was declared winner of the country's first elections following the downfall of Robert Mugabe.

 The 24 opposition members appearing in court were charged with "public violence" during protests after presidential rival Nelson Chamisa rejected the election results, insisting he was the real winner.
 At least six people were killed in the capital Harare after troops opened fire on demonstrators, sparking an international outcry and reviving grim memories of post-election violence under Mugabe’s repressive rule.